NickFalletta29/CasinoAPI/README.md

 #1 Nick Falletta - Created and shared the GitHub Repository, added functions within the View api classes

-#2 John Douglas - Assisted in the production of the API
+#2 John Douglas - Assisted in the production of the API, created model, view, and controller associated classes

 #3 Taylor Smith - Assisted in the production of the API, created Model and View associated classes